apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                                      This should be true if Flume source is writing to the channel and false if other producers are writing into the topic that the channel is using.
-Flume source messages to Kafka can be parsed outside of Flume by using org.apache.flume.source.avro.AvroFlumeEvent provided by the flume-ng-sdk artifact pollTimeout                              500                         The amount of time(in milliseconds) to wait in the "poll()" call of the conumer. https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#poll(long) kafka.consumer.auto.offset.reset         latest                      What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server
+Flume source messages to Kafka can be parsed outside of Flume by using org.apache.flume.source.avro.AvroFlumeEvent provided by the flume-ng-sdk artifact migrateZookeeperOffsets                  true                        When no Kafka stored offset is found, look up the offsets in Zookeeper and commit them to Kafka.
+                                                                     This should be true to support seamless Kafka client migration from older versions of Flume.
+Once migrated this can be set to false, though that should generally not be required.
+If no Zookeeper offset is found the kafka.consumer.auto.offset.reset configuration defines how offsets are handled. pollTimeout                              500                         The amount of time(in milliseconds) to wait in the "poll()" call of the conumer. https://kafka.apache.org/090/javadoc/org/apache/kafka/clients/consumer/KafkaConsumer.html#poll(long) kafka.consumer.auto.offset.reset         latest                      What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server